josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 There's no time - prepare for a radiological explosion.

-This has happened before and it will happen again.
-Remember that.
+Remember this, Ruby - this has happened before and it will happen again.

 -- Frantic

 **Rosa Dietrich:** She's firing a warhead!
-Teller Mark 42 class!
+It's a Teller Mark 42!
 Everyone to the radiation chambers!

 -- heartbroken